Tensor product algebras, Grassmannians and Khovanov homology: Khovanov homology

-\item In particular, as both a left and right module, it has a filtration whose successive quotients are standard modules. \item This bimodule has a geometric incarnation.
-We constructed the varieties $Y$ using a chosen standard flag; let $Y'$ be the same variety, but defined using a different flag $W_\bullet$ such that $W_i\neq \C^i$ and $W_j=\C^j$ for $j\neq i$.
-In this case, we can canonically identify $H_*(Y'\times_XY')\cong T^\ell$, so $H^*(Y\times_XY')$ is a natural bimodule over $ T^\ell$; it turns out this is isomorphic to $\bra_i$.
-More generally, if we define $Y$ and $Y'$ using flags of relative position $\sigma$, the homology group $H^*(Y\times_XY')$ will be isomorphic to the bimodule $\bra_\sigma$. \end{itemize}
+The desired bases are given by $D_\sS B_\sT^*$ (which gives a standard filtration as a right module by \cite[4.14]{WebRou}) or its mirror image (which gives a standard filtration as a left module). \item In particular, as both a left and as a right module, $\bra_\sigma$ has a filtration whose successive quotients are standard modules. \item This bimodule has a geometric incarnation.
+We constructed the varieties $Y$ using a chosen standard flag; let $Y'$ be the same variety, but defined using a different flag $U_\bullet$ such that $U_i$ is the span of the unit vectors $e_{\sigma(1)},\dots, e_{\sigma(i)}$.
+In this case, we can canonically identify $H_*(Y'\times_XY')\cong T^\ell$, so $H^*(Y\times_XY')$ is a natural bimodule over $ T^\ell$; under the isomorphism of Theorem \ref{main}, this bimodule is isomorphic to $\bra_\sigma$ by \cite[4.12]{WebwKLR}. \end{itemize}

-Given a bimodule $B$ over an algebra $A$, one can construct a functor $A\mmod\to A\mmod$ from $B$ in two different ways.
-You can consider the tensor product $B\otimes_A-$, and the Hom space $\Hom_{A}(B,-)$, which form an adjoint pair.
-The same is true of their derived functors
+Given a bimodule $B$ over an algebra $A$ of finite global dimension, one can construct a functor $A\gmod\to A\gmod$ from $B$ in two different ways.
+You can consider the tensor product $B\otimes_A-$, and the space $\Hom_{A}(B,-)$ of left module homomorphisms, which form an adjoint pair; note that the {\it right} module structure on $B$ induces a {\it left} module structure on $\Hom_{A}(B,-)$.
+The same is true of the derived functors on the bounded derived category $D^b(A\gmod)$ of $A$-modules; we use $\Lotimes$ to denote the left derived tensor product and $\RHom$ to denote right derived homomorphisms:

 If either one of these functors is an equivalence, the other one is its inverse (up to isomorphism of functors).
-Let $\mathbb{B}_i=\bra_i\Lotimes-$. \begin{theorem}[\mbox{\cite[5.17]{Webmerged}}] The functors $\mathbb{B}_i$ generate a strong action of the braid group on $\ell$ strands on the derived category $D^b(T^\ell\mmod)$. \end{theorem}
+Let $\mathbb{B}_i=\bra_i\Lotimes-$, and let $\sigma_i$ be the braid making a positive crossing between the $i$ and $i+1$st strands of the braid, as shown below: